gliba008/jiraiya/README.md

 ### ⚠️ Note

 Right now this project is coded mainly to help me do the work while I’m on the move.
-As it becomes more stable, I’ll provide simple release packages so you won’t need to build it yourself.
+As it becomes more stable, I’ll do the housekeeping and provide simple way to install Jiraiya.

 ---